-Hellebore Ivory Prince
+Helleborus Ivory Prince

 Helleborus x hybridus 'Walhelivor' Plant Patent #16,199

-It is noted for its burgundy-pink flower buds, its late winter bloom of creamy white flowers and its glossy, leathery, evergreen, medium green leaves.
-Outward-facing, cup-shaped, creamy white flowers (to 2-3” diameter) with overlapping petals bloom atop reddish stems from late winter to mid-spring (March to May in St. Louis).
+It is noted for its burgundy-pink flower buds, its late winter bloom of creamy white flowers, and its glossy, leathery, evergreen, medium green leaves.
+Outward-facing, cup-shaped, creamy white flowers (to 2 to 3 inch diameter) with overlapping petals bloom atop reddish stems from late winter to mid-spring (March to May in St. Louis).
 Flowers acquire pink tones with age.
-Evergreen compound leaves are deeply lobed and divided into 3-7, narrow, lance-shaped to elliptic, usually-toothed leaflets per leaf.
+Evergreen compound leaves are deeply lobed and divided into 3 to 7, narrow, lance-shaped to elliptic, usually-toothed leaflets per leaf.

 Flowers bloom in a large variety of colors, including various shades and tints of white, pink, red, purple, and yellow, and sometimes have inside spotting.
 Bloom typically commences in mid to late winter extending into early spring.
 Flowers appear at the tips of branched stems clad with evergreen dark green leaves which are divided into glossy, leathery, deeply-lobed, often toothed, lanceolate to elliptic segments.

-Genus name comes from the Greek words bora meaning food and helein meaning injures/destroys in reference to the plant’s toxic leaves, stems and roots which are poisonous to humans if ingested.
+Genus name comes from the Greek words bora meaning food and helein meaning injures/destroys in reference to the plant’s toxic leaves, stems, and roots which are poisonous to humans if ingested.